Rome City Pass

 Which pass is worthwhile, what is included and how does booking work?
 Here you'll find answers to the most important questions.

 With the Roma Pass, however, you have to take care of all reservations yourself.
 It can happen that no time slots are available at short notice.
-With the Rome Tourist Card and combo tickets, you also select your preferred dates directly when booking.
+With the Rome Tourist Card and combination tickets, you also select your preferred dates directly when booking.

 No. Each attraction included in the pass can basically only be visited once.
 This applies to all common Rome passes – whether Rome City Pass, Roma Pass, Explorer Pass or Omnia Card.